-Wrightsville man allegedly molested girl
+Wrightsville man allegedly molested teen

 A Wrightsville man allegedly molested a young girl over the past two years, according to officials.